Waterfalls (TLC song): Critical reception

-"Waterfalls" received critical acclaim from music critics.
+"Waterfalls" received universal acclaim from music critics.
 J.D.
 Considine from The Baltimore Sun described it as "tuneful and intoxicating".
-Entertainment Weekly viewed it as a "Prince-inspired ballad" that "hint[s] at the artistic greatness TLC might achieve if freed from commercial concerns."
+Entertainment Weekly viewed it as a "Prince-inspired ballad" that "hint[s] at the artistic greatness TLC might achieve if freed from commercial concerns".
+Simon Price from Melody Maker felt the song "is worthy of the symbolic sex dwarf himself."
+In a separate review, Price named it Single of the Week, writing, "'Waterfalls' is nothing we haven't already heard in 'Sign O' the Times' or 'The Message': a cautionary, moral tale about a bad livin' young brother who upsets his mom by gangbanging and ends up with Aids, and personally, I left all that behind with Aesop's fables.
+I'm more interested in the sonics here, the opulent Paisley Park-ish production, the way the freeze-dried, shrink-wrapped street soul beats are wickedly at odds with T-Boz's languorous, husky vocals and Left Eye and Chilli's river-of-clear-honey harmonics."
 A reviewer from Music Week gave it four out of five, calling it "yet another radio-friendly hit", remarking that "TLC swap wackiness for a more mature affair".

-James Hamilton from the RM Dance Update deemed it a "slinkily croaking and coing girls' US smash rolling slow sombrely worded message song".
+James Hamilton from the Record Mirror Dance Update deemed it a "slinkily croaking and cooing girls' US smash rolling slow sombrely worded message song".
 Charles Aaron from Spin described it as "a Princely cautionary groove, in which pop's most intriguing trio offers a more harshly vivid portrait—that of a loved one (who should have known better) gone wanna-be dopeman.
 When T-Boz croons, "She gives him loving that his body can't handle / But all he can say is baby it's good to me", her resigned frustration is palpable.
-And every time Left Eye raps, "Dreams are hopeless aspirations in hopes of comin' true", I whince a little."
+And every time Left Eye raps, "Dreams are hopeless aspirations in hopes of comin' true", I wince a little."
 Nigel Butler of Sputnikmusic compared it to esteemed artists such as Sly and the Family Stone, Ray Charles and Stevie Wonder.
-Butler wrote, "The arrangement and instrumentation is absolutely fantastic - if a bunch of great melodies had an orgy, the result would something a little like this - and the lyrics are the best on an album that maintains a shockingly high standard of songwriting.
+Butler wrote, "The arrangement and instrumentation is absolutely fantastic – if a bunch of great melodies had an orgy, the result would something a little like this – and the lyrics are the best on an album that maintains a shockingly high standard of songwriting.
 Left-Eye drops the album's best rap on this track too."

 The song was nominated for two Grammys at the 1996 Grammy Awards: Record of the Year and Best Pop Performance by a Duo or Group with Vocal.
 Billboard named it No. 11 on their list of "100 Greatest Girl Group Songs of All Time".
 It was also ranked 13th in VH1's "100 Greatest Songs of the Past 25 Years" and 8th on VH1's "100 Greatest Songs of the 1990s".
 In 2010, Billboard awarded the song the top position of summer songs in 1995.